 While conserving marijuana is always a high priority for dedicated tokers, now more than ever, cannabis users must find ways to make that expensive eighth stretch as far as it can.
-From smoking to storing to recycling, here are 10 tips to make the most of your marijuana.

 1. Vape instead of smoking joints or blunts